dev-prabhat/Super-UI/readme.md

 An open source Library where you get all the Styles and Component related to your Website .
 It is based on plain CSS but combine with utility CSS which gives flexibility and control to the user related to any component.

+This is Temp-dev Branch with all P1 components

 ---

 ## Live Website: [Super UI](https://super-ui.netlify.app/)